 There are several paid and free options to look at for your backup needs.
 Some of the best options include Updraft plus, Jetpack Backup and BackupBuddy.
 Why not have a look around at what’s available and assess what solution will suit your needs most.

-There’s a lot to take into consideration for a website launch.
+There’s a lot to take into consideration for your website launch strategy.
 But addressing the areas in this blog should ensure you make significant strides in being prepared.

 This list isn’t exhaustive.
 And what you’ll need to do will vary depending on your organisation and new website requirements.
 Get your web project heads together and get a clear idea of timings.
-This should ensure that your website launch day is smooth and successful.
+This should ensure that your website launch strategy and launch day is smooth and successful.

 Do You Need Support With your Website Project?